 The best approach: check your insurance coverage first, then explore manufacturer savings cards, and turn to compounded options if neither path works.

-Pricing reflects publicly available information as of early 2026.
-The regulatory landscape for compounded GLP-1s is evolving.
+Pricing reflects publicly available information as of May 2026.
+The regulatory landscape for compounded GLP-1s continues to evolve.
 Always verify current pricing, availability, and legal status with your provider.

 Ready to start your weight loss journey?
 Find a GLP-1 clinic near you and connect with a qualified provider today.